timgeaney/abc_music/README.md

 computers speakers instead using StdAudio library.

-The programs in C# and Java are done in an object oriented manner and are a few hundred lines each the program in python which does pretty much exactly the same thing is about 15 lines...ahhhhemm!
+The programs in C# and Java are done in an object oriented manner and are a few hundred lines each the program in python which does pretty much exactly the same thing is about 15 lines